cavegenius/Resume/README.md

 Programming Languages/Technologies
 - PHP(5.
 PHP and PHP with OOP (more than 5 year of experience)
 - JavaScript (more than 2 years of experience)
+- Ruby (Basic experience)
 - HTML
-- MYSQL
 - CSS
 - OOP
+- Linux (Comfortable at the Command Line)
-- MVC (Model View Controller)
+- MVC
-- SVN, GIT
+- GIT

 Frameworks
 - CakePHP
+- Laravel

 Databases
 - MySQL

 Web Applications
 - WordPress
-- Zen Cart
-- Linux Administration

-Security
-- Metasploit
-- Manual Security Testing
-- Wireshark
-- Burp Suite